aliammar182/IBM-Capstone/README.md

 # IBM-Capstone

-There is a capstone projec for data science specialization.
+There is a capstone project for data science specialization.